Skip to content

 2. Select organization (if multiple in JWT)

-3. GET /artworks?status=Ready → List artworks ready for setup
+3. GET /artworks?status=ready → List artworks ready for setup

 4. Select Artwork